For the Master’s Use

 What does it take for me to be used of God?
 For one, it requires a desire.
-Your desire to be used of God comes from a heart of gratitude due to the Lord redeeming you.
-Although we can never repay the Lord for the salvation that He’s given, our proper response to Him is to bow our knees and say Lord, thank you for your wonderful love and mercy toward me.
+Your desire to be used of God comes from a heart of gratitude due to the Lord’s redeeming you.
+Although we can never repay the Lord for the salvation He’s given, our proper response to Him is to bow our knees and ask Lord, thank you for your wonderful love and mercy toward me.
 Here is my life!
 What would you have me do?

 What does it mean to purge?
 It literally means to cleanse thoroughly.
-Can we honestly ask the Lord to use us if we have not committed unto Him ourselves by allowing the truth of God to uproot sin and iniquity out of our lives?
-After we are saved, the next thing the Holy Spirit goes to work on in our lives is a work of sanctification.
+Can we honestly ask the Lord to use us if we have not committed unto Him ourselves by allowing the truth of God to uproot sin and iniquity from our lives?
+After we are saved, the Holy Spirit begins the work of sanctification.
 This is a separation where the Lord will purge the old lifestyle out of you.
 The children of Israel went through this same experience in the wilderness.
 Although they had been set free from Egypt, they spent the next forty years in the Sinai desert with the Lord getting Egypt’s ways out of them.

 Paul declared in Romans 1:1 that he had been separated unto the gospel of God.
 He was not just separated from something, Paul was separated unto something; unto the work of God.
 Have you submitted and surrendered yourself to the service of God?
 Romans 12 teaches us to present your bodies a living sacrifice; holy, acceptable unto God which is your reasonable service.
 When we present ourselves, we offer our lives as service for God to use us.
 Friend, He has a wonderful work for you.
 His will is so much more wonderful than your plans.
 If you will allow the Lord to perform this work within you, you’ll be excited by the work He does in you and through you.